For showtimes for Marked Woman, click here.

 Enter Somerset Maugham’s Of Human Bondage.
-After reading the novel, Bette knew that the character of Mildred Rogers was the type of meaty role that she had always wanted to play.
+After reading the novel, Bette knew that the character, Mildred Rogers, was the type of meaty role that she had always wanted to play.

 “I knew that only good directors and good scripts would give me a good career,” she would later reflect.

-Desperate to play Mildred, David convinced studio head Jack Warner to loan her out to RKO, who was making the film.
+Desperate to play Mildred, Davis convinced studio head, Jack Warner, to loan her out to RKO, who was making the film.
 This was her chance to prove herself, and just as she predicted, critics took notice of her exceptional performance.
 She even expected to be nominated for an Academy Award.
 While it didn’t happen for this film, it did happen for her part in Dangerous one year later (read about that here).

 After hearing that she had been nominated, Bette decided to use it as a bargaining chip.
 After all, despite proving herself in Of Human Bondage, Warner Brothers was still unable to give her the parts that she so desperately desired.

 So she asked to be loaned out again in order to make Mary, Queen of Scots with Katharine Hepburn and director John Ford.
-But this time, the studio said no. When Davis reached out to MGM to see if a future at the studio known for treating its stars well was possible, Louis B. Mayer refused to discuss it.
+But this time, the studio said no. MGM was known for treating its stars well, so Davis reached out to see if the studio would entertain taking her on.
+Studio head, Louis B. Mayer, refused to discuss it.
 Her contract with Warner Brothers was in her way.